 Brands are still trying to figure out how to use social media and what it can do for their brand.
-One of the greatest benefits of social media is the online boost from social chatter about the brand and the added visibility leading to more clients or customers.
-Using creativity to showcase your brand ideals is brilliant and should be on every brand’s social media plan.
-There are items that will be added to your editorial calendar like promotions or specials for your products or services but the good stuff that hits the sweet spot of brand identity and public interest is based on listening on social media and taking the temperature of the social media climate.
+One of the most significant benefits of social media is the online boost from social chatter about the brand and the added visibility leading to more clients or customers.
+Using creativity to showcase your brand ideals is brilliant and should be on every brand's social media plan.
+There are items that will be added to your editorial calendar like promotions or specials for your products or services, but the good stuff that hits the sweet spot of brand identity and public interest is based on listening on social media and taking the temperature of the social media climate.

-Spontaneous interactions on Twitter between a brand and a fan are really entertaining and fun.
+Spontaneous interactions on Twitter between a brand and a fan are entertaining and fun.
 It gives the public a chance to get to know the brand beyond the logo and corporate spiel.
-It also is the mark of an innovative social media brand that isn’t planning all their tweets in a war room waiting to create the next Oreo tweet.
+It also is the mark of an innovative social media brand that isn't planning all their tweets in a war room waiting to create the next Oreo tweet.
 That was one person who used the timing of the Super Bowl and creativity to steal the show.
-Trying to hard to be spontaneous and cool really ruins the message.
-It ends up being like your Mom trying to use the latest slang and totally mangling it.
+Trying hard to be spontaneous and cool ruins the message.
+It ends up being like your Mom trying to use the latest slang and entirely mangling it.

 [pullquote position=”right”]The X factor that boosts social media from good to fantastic is the spontaneous, human element. [/pullquote]Using witty text, an entertaining photo or possibly something special about your brand that you can tweet or post is fun and interesting.
 Listening on social media and sharing what your fans share is very smart.
 This is the best kind of social media, it reinforces that you are a caring brand and show interest in what your client's like and share.
 It also features one of your clients which is generous.
 Highlighting the nice things your client's say about you by reposting, retweeting, or favoriting the tweet all boost your brand's online mojo.

 A few examples from social media out in the wild: